 Consider the following optimization problem:

-which is a joint optimization over x\mathbf{x} and b\mathbf{b}.
+which is a joint optimization over x and b.
 This can be further transformed into an unconstrained problem with a penalty as the Bregman method did:

-Equation (14) is still a joint minimizaiton problem, which can be solved by (alternating minimization or coordinate descent) minimizing with respect to x\mathbf{x} and d\mathbf{d}, separately:
+Equation (14) is still a joint minimizaiton problem, which can be solved by (alternating minimization or coordinate descent) minimizing with respect to x and d, separately:

 The first subproblem can be solved by setting the gradient to zero.
 The second subproblem has an explicit solution with soft-thresholding operator in this post.
 Note that these two subproblem are just one iteration of the alternating minimization method.
 To achieve the same convergence rate of Equation (14), it requires more iterations (which are called inner loops and the Bregman iterations are outer loops).
 For most applications, one iteration is only needed.